claus-codes/tutorials/README.md

 # JavaScript deep dive

+This tutorial aims to be a complete beginner friendly crash course to programming with [JavaScript](https://en.wikipedia.org/wiki/JavaScript); the language running in every Internet browser and powering the web as we know it.

+If you find yourself struggling to understand the lessons or the assignments, please let me know so I can make improvements.

 > This is very much a work in progress.

-This tutorial aims to teach complete beginners [JavaScript](https://en.wikipedia.org/wiki/JavaScript); the programming language running in every Internet browser and powering the web as we know it.

-If you find yourself struggling to understand the lessons or the assignments, please let me know so I can make improvements.

-## How does this work?
+## INTRO TITLE TODO

-This tutorial is split into 10 lessons that aim to teach you JavaScript with sample code and thorough explanations.
-All sample code should work when copy-pasted to any editor with the exception of lines of code that mention *throwing an Error*.

-Each lesson is finished with an assignment that lets you put what you learned to the test by writing code yourself with clear specifications but no guidance.
+This tutorial is split into 10 lessons that aim to teach you JavaScript a few concepts at a time with sample code and thorough explanations.
+Each lesson is finished with an assignment that lets you put what you learned to the test by writing code yourself with clear specifications.

-Lessons feature the following recurrent chapters:
+Lessons feature the following recurrent chapters at the end:

 Recap
 : Contains a list of links to documentation detailing concepts learned during the lesson.
-I recommend you study them carefully if you did not understand something.
+This is your best resource to learn.
+Explore.
+Get curious.

 Useful things
-: These are things I didn't know where to put in the tutorial, but I would consider them things you **should** know.
+: These are things I didn't know where to put in the tutorial, but I would consider them things you **should** know about.

 Extra credit
-: Appearing at the very end, beyond assignments for each lesson, extra credits are coding challenges that you should try after you've finished all the lessons and assignments.
-These will have you go over previous assignments and make changes to code you wrote.
+: At the very end, beyond all assignments completed, extra credits offer coding challenges that you should try after you've finished all the lessons.
+These will have you go over previous assignments and make changes to the code you wrote. *Did you comment your code?*

 ## Workflow

+Sample code found in each lesson should work when copy-pasted to any code editor and executed.

 I highly recommend registering an account with [CodePen](https://codepen.io/pen/) as they offer a free coding playground where you can write code that runs and saves automatically.